-First, “widget” is a collective term WordPress users have for blocks of content you can add to your site’s sidebar, footers, and other areas.
+A “widget” is simply a block of content that you can add to your site’s sidebar, footers, and other areas.

 Have you ever visited a blog and seen a sign-up form or social buttons in the sidebar?
 Both of those are widgets.
 Each widget adds a feature or function to your site, without the need to write any code.

-So a Twitter widget in this sense is a block of Twitter content you can add to your sidebar areas.
+So, a Twitter widget is a block of Twitter content you can add to your sidebar areas.